trey-rosius/ukuaji-scheduledPosts-/README.md

 });
 ```

-## Creating a RAG Agent
+## Content Brain(Multimodal RAG pipeline on Amazon Bedrock (Titan Text embedding v2 & Claude 3) + Pinecone vector store + Strands Agents)

-This application supports MultiModal RAG pipeline, giving users the possibility
+This application has a durable MultiModal RAG pipeline built with AWS Bedrock
+Knowledge bases,AWS Stepfunctions, Pinecone and Strands Agent, giving users the
-to upload
+possibility to upload

 - Text
 - Audio
-- Video content to a knowledge base and later use that data in multiple
-  scenarios such as
+- Video content to later on use in scenarios such as
 - Creative Writing
 - Generating Context Aware Social Media Posts
+- Translations

 As a matter fact, by enabling users to upload content to their knowledge bases,
-you give them the possibility to generate content with respect to their context.
+you give them the possibility to generate content with respect to their context

-For this use case, we'll use Amazon Bedrock Knowledge bases, A custom datasource
-and Strands Agent.
+and not generic scenarios.

-Here's the solution architecture for this functionality
+Here's the solution architecture for this pipeline

 ![Upload Content Agent](/assets/upload_content_agent.png)